Menu

 Why is it reported? #

-The property is declared as writable-only (using asymmetric visibility with private(set) or similar), but it is never actually written to anywhere in the code.
+The property is declared as writable-only (because it’s a hooked set-only virtual property), but it is never actually written to anywhere in the code.
 This suggests the property is unused or the write operations are missing.
 A writable property that is never written serves no purpose.

 PHPStan reports this as part of its dead code detection.
 Unused properties add unnecessary complexity and can indicate incomplete implementations.